Interstate 69

 Overview

-Interstate 69 currently consists as a disconnected route along a 1,660 mile long corridor.12 The original section stretches northward from I-465 at Indianapolis, Indiana to the Bluewater Bridge alongside I-94 at Port Huron, Michigan.
+Interstate 69 currently consists of a disconnected route along a 1,660 mile long corridor (FHWA, 2012).
+The original section stretches northward from I-465 at Indianapolis, Indiana to the Bluewater Bridge alongside I-94 at Port Huron, Michigan.
 Additional segments of Interstate 69 are designated from the Gulf Coast to the Midwest:

 • Rosenburg northeast to Houston and Cleveland in southeast Texas